CyberGitLabs/security-writeups/Hack The Box Machines/Windows/Cicada.md

 ![diagram](../../images/Cicada/Cicada_whoami2.png)

 However when I tried to create shadow copies to access the NTDS.dit file I couldn't, as it requires admin privileges.
-So I tried to read the content of the SAM file and I found the Administrator hash:
+So I dumped the SAM and SYSTEM hives and ran *secretsdump* against them to extract the Administrator hash.:

 ![diagram](../../images/Cicada/Cicada_sam.png)